Brausepaul/lorcana-app-importer/README.md

 9. Start Lorcana app and see your personal collection.

 # Bug reports
 There is a good chance of incorrectly imported cards.
-If you encounter any bugs, drop a mail at lorcanaappimporter@gmail.com.
+If you encounter any bugs, drop a mail at lorcanaappimporter@posteo.de.
 Please be very specific with the cards you wanted to import and what happened you think was wrong.
 I will need your export.csv from Dreamborn (remove stuff you do not want to show) and the text from your terminal (if any).

 # Disclaimer
 I am not affiliated with Dreamborn, Ravensburger or Disney.
 Trademarks belong to their respective owners.
 I do not give any warranty, especially if your data is lost.